Written by Ted Kinney, Vice President of Research and Development

 This is a workplace trend that has been more common in some of our European markets but is starting to be discussed across the globe.
 Is a five-day work week the ‘right’ number?
 Says who?
 This is not a concept that has been widely researched, rather, it is just how work weeks have evolved over time.
 Could it be that people would get more value out of life and organizations would get more productivity if they supported a different structure?

-There is emerging thought that perhaps a four-day work week provides the necessary down time to help a person take responsibility for their well-being and maintain a healthy work-life balance.
+There is emerging thought that perhaps a four-day work week provides the necessary down time to help a person take responsibility for their well-being and improve work-life balance.
 This can help them to avoid burnout and be more productive workers for the entirety of their career.
 It is an interesting concept and worthy of more research and consideration, but again, like these other workplace trends for 2025, I think embracing people’s differences and finding the right work-life balance can only lead to positive outcomes for both people and the companies they work for.

 Harnessing future workplace trends to maximize potential